-Show financial need
+- Show financial need

-- Enroll in an eligible program - Be a United States citizen or eligible non-citizen - Have a valid social security number - Maintain satisfactory academic progress - Comply with requirements of the Anti-Drug Abuse Act Section 5301 of the Anti-Drug Abuse Act of 1988, states that if a person is convicted of drug distribution or possession, the court may suspend his/her eligibility for Title IV financial aid.
-If s/he is convicted three more times for drug distribution, she/he may become permanently ineligible to receive Title IV financial assistance. - Not be in default on a Federal Perkins Loan (or National Direct Student Loan), Federal Stafford Loan or Federal PLUS Loan or Direct Loans - Not owe a refund on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant (FSEOG) - Agree to use any Federal student aid received solely for educational purposes - Sign a Statement of Educational Purpose/Certification on refunds and default - Sign a Statement of Registration Status if required to register with the Selective Service - Be enrolled at least half-time (for most programs)
+- Enroll in an eligible program

+- Be a United States citizen or eligible non-citizen

+- Have a valid social security number

+- Maintain satisfactory academic progress

+- Comply with requirements of the Anti-Drug Abuse Act Section 5301 of the Anti-Drug Abuse Act of 1988, states that if a person is convicted of drug distribution or possession, the court may suspend his/her eligibility for Title IV financial aid.
+If s/he is convicted three more times for drug distribution, she/he may become permanently ineligible to receive Title IV financial assistance. - Not be in default on a Federal Perkins Loan (or National Direct Student Loan), Federal Stafford Loan or Federal PLUS Loan or Direct Loans - Not owe a refund on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant (FSEOG) - Agree to use any Federal student aid received solely for educational purposes - Sign a Statement of Educational Purpose/Certification on refunds and default - Be enrolled at least half-time (for most programs)